AggelikiChal/AggelikiChal.github.io/_pages/publications.md

 - Aggeliki Chalki, Costas D. Koutras, and Yorgos Zikos.
 A quick guided tour to the modal logic S4.2.
 Logic Journal of the IGPL 26(4): 429-451 (2018). <A href="https://academic.oup.com/jigpal/article-abstract/26/4/429/4965773?redirectedFrom=fulltext&login=false">link to paper</A>

 - Eleni Bakali, Aggeliki Chalki, Petros Pantavos, Aris Pagourtzis, and Stathis Zachos.
-Completeness Results for Counting Problems with Easy Decision.
+Completeness results for counting problems with easy decision.
 In Proc. of CIAC 2017, volume 10236 of Lecture Notes in Computer Science, pages 55–66, 2017. <A href="https://link.springer.com/chapter/10.1007/978-3-319-57586-5_6">link to paper</A>